 How would God repay?
 Hell was certain, unless like Paul, you repented.
 Death comes to everyone, and after that, judgment.
 If you turn in your fellow Christians to the authorities, knowing they are going to be tortured and probably killed, do you want to face God on the judgment seat after that?
 I don’t think so.

 Why such severe punishment?
 Think about the situation they’re in.
 The authorities can use severe punishment to coerce testimony against you and your gang.
-You hope your brotherly love will keep them loyal under any duress.
+You hope brotherly love will keep them loyal under any duress.
 But just in case, you need punishment even more severe to be sure they keep their mouths shut.

 5. Make friends outside the gang